kokoko3k/koko-aio-slang/docs-ng.md

         - Less than 0: will use box blur and will progressively add visual sharpness to image when approaching lower values.

-    Warped glow (X,Y):
+    Warped glow:
         Embolds bright pixels near dark ones using a warpsharp like algorithm.
         This is a cheap way to emulate phosphor glowing.
-        The Y parameter will also allow scanlines to be higher.
-        It will also help (if coupled with) antialiasing to stay sharp.
+        It will also help FXAA to stay sharp.

+        When Warped glow X is set to a negative value, the horizontal embolding will be modulated with a scanline shape to btter mimics CRT behaviour.
+        The latter will be auto-disabled in presence of Fake integer scanlines and interlaced content.

     Warped Dynamics:
         Change the amount of warpsharp applied based on the contrast between nearby pixels, thereby altering their "Warped" shape.